-Pet Laser Therapy for Fast Relief
+Pet Laser Therapy in Hermitage for Fast Relief

 Does your pet have trouble moving around, or chronic skin problems?
 Pet laser therapy could be the relief they need.
 Working to provide fast relief, penetrating wavelengths of light reach past your pet’s skin and fur to stimulate healing on the cellular level.
 For the reason that laser therapy reduces inflammation, it was initially used as a sports injury treatment in humans.
 Even more, laser therapy is a fantastic post-surgical treatment that sparks the healing process in your pet’s body.
 Lebanon Road Animal Hospital is pleased to offer this cutting-edge treatment to Hermitage and surrounding communities.